Beginning to Intermediate Photography at the Polk Museum of Art

 Any registrations submitted after the registration deadline includes a $35 late fee.

 Whether you are brand new to photography or have taken this class before, this revised course will teach you the technical skills to use your digital camera.
-It will also teach you how to take photos of landscapes, portraiture, sports, night photography and many other subjects and techniques.
+You will also learn to take better photos with your mobile phone.
+This class will teach you how to take photos of landscapes, portraiture, sports, night photography and many other subjects and techniques.
 Topic covered in the class include:

 • Tips for photographing people, landscapes, pets, fireworks, wildlife, etc.

 • Buttons and features of most digital cameras

 • Advanced camera features of your mobile phone